Jocalyn Clark: Research and career

 Clark is committed to gender equality in science, whether that is in medical trials, research groups or scientific publishing.
 She founded the Canadian Women in Global Health initiative and list in 2018.
 The list was established to help conference organisers, journal editors, the media and funding bodies identify more diverse experts.
 In 2019 she led a theme issue of The Lancet that was focused on women in medicine.
 Whilst women outnumber men in the Lancet workforce, men are considerably more likely to review and publish papers.
 Clark said that there were over 300 submissions from more than 40 countries for the Lancet Women theme issue.
 She stated that, "The evidence is clear, women are disadvantaged within science, medicine and global health.
 The source of that disadvantage is gender bias, which is a core feature of the very systems that organise these three fields". #LancetWomen was launched in February 2019, after which The Lancet committed to re-assembling their editorial boards to improve gender balance.
-During Clark's tenure at The Lancet, the proportion of women (and of colleagues from low or middle income countries) increased across editorial advisory boards, reviewers, and authors of commissioned content.
-She has questioned whether efforts toward gender equality will ever progress beyond institutional resistance and a pandemic backslide.
+During Clark's tenure at The Lancet, the proportion of women (and colleagues from low or middle income countries) increased across editorial advisory boards, reviewers, and authors of commissioned content.
+She has questioned whether efforts toward gender equity will ever progress beyond institutional resistance and a pandemic backslide.

-She was elected to the Royal College of Physicians of Edinburgh and the Canadian Academy of Health Sciences in 2019 for recognition of her leadership to advance global health and gender equity, as well as the visibility of the social contexts of health.
-Clark serves on the advisory boards of Global Health 5050 and WomenLiftHealth, and is the Chair of the Governance Council of the Canadian Medical Association Journal.
-In addition to her editorial contributions, she has written over 150 scholarly publications that have been cited over 51,000 times, and has an h-index of 33.
+She was elected to the Royal College of Physicians of Edinburgh and the Canadian Academy of Health Sciences in 2019 in recognition of her leadership to advance global health and gender equity, as well as the visibility of the social contexts of health.
+Clark serves on the advisory boards of Global Health 50/50 and WomenLift Health, and is the Chair of the Governance Council of the Canadian Medical Association Journal.
+In 2023 she was a visiting researcher at The Brocher Foundation in Switzerland to examine the unintended harms of pandemic publishing, how covid-19 struck a blow to women's expertise, and equity for women in science.
+In addition to her editorial contributions, she has written over 160 scholarly publications that have been cited over 66,000 times, and has an h-index of 34.